raoul2000/yii2-workflow/guide/about-workflows.md

 	(2) the status is : PostWorkflow/draft

 Seeing at this result, it is not obvious why we should use the *getWorkflowStatus()* method instead of direct attribute access to get the status of a model.
-Ok but remember that the status attribute may not contain the actual value of the model's status, until this model is saved (or updated).
+Ok but remember that the `status` attribute may not contain the actual value of the model's status, until this model is saved (or updated).

 Let's see that on an example.
 In the code below, 2 functions are modifying and returning a newly created Post object.
-The problem is they are both accessing the status attribute assuming it contains the actual Status value of the post.
+The problem is they are both accessing the `status` attribute assuming it contains the actual status value of the post.

 ```php
 function foo($post) {